-This report provides the results of our unattended noise and vibration monitoring at the Brain Injury Unit adjacent to the construction site between the 29th January 2021 to the 12th February 2021.
-Note: It is noted that due to a vibration monitor malfunction, vibration data will be presented from the 2nd February to the 12th February 2021.
+This report provides the results of our unattended noise and vibration monitoring at the Brain Injury Unit adjacent to the construction site between the 26th February 2021 to the 12th March 2021.

 2 SITE DESCRIPTION

 The Brain Injury Unit is located along the north-eastern boundary of Liverpool Hospital and is the nearest sensitive receiver to the Stage 1 construction zone.